-A. Any person, corporation, partnership, or association having an ownership interest in a proposed Planned Development District, or any group of owners united in interest, acting jointly and in pursuant to any agreement to carry out the proposal in separate ownership, may propose a Planned Development District.

-B. A parcel, parcels, district or site proposed for a planned development district need not be under single ownership where the proposed development consists of a group of structures or improvements capable of being developed separately but in accordance with a single, unitary plan, and in which the separate owners indicate their express intentions to enter into such private agreements between or among themselves as will facilitate their mutual enterprise, and assure its completion as planned to the satisfaction of the Village.
+- Α. - B. Any person, corporation, partnership, or association having an ownership interest in a proposed planned development district, or any group of owners united in interest, acting jointly and in pursuant to any agreement to carry out the proposal in separate ownership, may propose a Planned Development District. - C. A parcel, parcels, district or site proposed for a planned development district need not be under single ownership where the proposed development consists of a group of structures or improvements capable of being developed separately but in accordance with a single, unitary plan, and in which the separate owners indicate their express intentions to enter into such private agreements between or among themselves as will facilitate their mutual enterprise, and assure its completion as planned to the satisfaction of the Village.

 §205-xx.
-Criteria for PDD consideration.
+Criteria for CB-PDD consideration.

-In addition to the considerations above, the following criteria shall be addressed by the applicant and considered by the Village Board and Planning Board for all PDD proposals:
+In addition to the considerations above, the following criteria shall be addressed by the applicant and considered by the Village Board and Planning Board for all CB-PDD proposals:

-- (1) That the proposal reflects the conclusions and recommendations of adopted plans, including the Economic Development Plan, the Pedestrian and Bicycle Master Plan, and the existing Comprehensive Plan. - (2) That the proposed development will benefit the neighborhood and community at-large. - (3) That maintaining existing character of the neighborhood is encouraged and that adequate safeguards are provided to limit possible detrimental effects of the proposed development on adjacent properties, businesses and on the neighborhood in general. - (4) That there is ample provision for water, sewer, storm and surface water drainage and other utilities.
-Projects shall be required to connect to the municipal water and sewer service. - (5) That there is adequate access to the public, schools, police and fire protection, parks and recreational facilities, community facilities and public services. - (6) That there are no negative social, economic, or cultural consequences likely to follow the proposed development. - (7) That environmentally sensitive areas are protected as part of the proposed development. - (8) That the location, height and bulk of buildings and structures on the site are in proportion to each other and relate well to other structures and visual perspectives in the vicinity. - (9) That careful attention has been given to the patterns of pedestrian and bicycle circulation and to the effective use and design of open spaces, landscaping, exterior facade and amenities. - (10) That vehicular access and circulation is adequate to and within the site, that parking and loading spaces are adequate and well located relative to the uses and structures served, that conflicts between vehicular traffic and other modal uses are avoided. - (11) That the proposed installation of driveways, lighting, signs, landscaping, fencing, screening, and other site details are consistent with the proposed structures; with adjacent properties, with the rights and interests of the public, and with the design qualities and objectives suggested by this chapter and the Planning Board.
+- (1) That the proposal substantially conforms with the recent adopted plans including the Economic Development Plan and the Pedestrian and Bicycle Master Plan. - (2) That the proposed development will benefit the neighborhood and community at-large.

+- (3) That maintaining existing character of the neighborhood is encouraged and that adequate safeguards are provided to limit possible detrimental effects of the proposed development on adjacent properties, businesses and on the neighborhood in general. - (4) That there is ample provision for water, sewer, storm and surface water drainage and other utilities. - (5) That there is adequate access to the public, schools, police and fire protection, parks and recreational facilities, community facilities and public services. - (6) That there are no negative social, economic, or cultural consequences likely to follow the proposed development. - (7) That environmentally sensitive areas are maintained and protected as part of the proposed development. - (8) That the location, height and bulk of buildings and structures on the site are in proportion to each other and relate well to other structures and visual perspectives in the vicinity. - (9) That careful attention has been given to the patterns of pedestrian and bicycle circulation and to the effective use and design of open spaces, landscaping, exterior facade and amenities. - (10) That vehicular access and circulation is adequate to and within the site, that parking and loading spaces are adequate and well located relative to the uses and structures served, that conflicts between vehicular traffic and other modal uses should be avoided. - (11) That the proposed installation of driveways, lighting, signs, landscaping, fencing, screening, and other site details are consistent with the proposed structures; with adjacent properties, with the rights and interests of the public, and with the design qualities and objectives suggested by this chapter and the Planning Board.

-§205-xx.
-PDD Process Overview.
+CB-PDD Process Overview.